dlang/DIPs/DIPs/DIP1NNN-DK.md

 **Other examples:**

 In a `switch` statement, it is possible to add a case `default: assert(0);`.
-This is not possible when using a switch expression, like in the [sumtype](http://code.dlang.org/packages/sumtype) package:
+This is not possible when using lambda-handlers to simulate a `switch`, like the [sumtype](http://code.dlang.org/packages/sumtype) package does:
 ```D
 alias Var = SumType!(int, double, string);
 int round(Var v) {